Spade Cooley: Death

-On August 5, 1968, the California State Adult Authority voted unanimously to parole Cooley on February 22, 1970.
-He had served less than nine years of a life sentence and was in poor health from heart trouble.
+On August 5, 1969, the California State Adult Authority voted unanimously to parole Cooley on February 22, 1970.
+He had served less than eight years of a life sentence and was in poor health from heart trouble.

 On November 23, 1969, he received a 72-hour furlough from the prison hospital unit at Vacaville to play a benefit concert for the Deputy Sheriffs Association of Alameda County at the Oakland Auditorium (now known as the Henry J. Kaiser Convention Center) in Oakland.
 During the intermission, after a standing ovation, Cooley suffered a fatal heart attack backstage.
 He is interred at Chapel of the Chimes cemetery in Hayward.